Tumbsi/opengl/README.md

 This work (and README) is/are WIP!
 Will be updated soon enough.

-TwoPhaseSolver can be found by: https://github.com/efrantar/rob-twophase
+TwoPhaseSolver can be found here: https://github.com/efrantar/rob-twophase